skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 # Permissions boundaries workshop - <small> Advanced edition </small>
 # <small> Build phase </small>

-The three elements of a permission boundary are represented below.
+The three elements of a permissions boundary are represented below.
 When your team does the **BUILD** tasks you will act as the admins.
 When your team does the **VERIFY** tasks you will act as the delegated admins (webadmins).
 The delegated admins will create roles that can be considered **"bound"** since they will have a permissions boundary attached.

 ![mechanism](./images/permission-boundaries.png)

 ## Setup Instructions

-To setup your environment please expand one of the following drop-downs (depending on how if you are doing this workshop at an **AWS event** or **individually**) and follow the instructions:
+To setup your environment please expand one of the following drop-downs (depending on how if you are doing this workshop at either an **AWS event** or **individually**) and follow the instructions:

 ??? info "AWS Sponsored Event"